KireinaHoro/jsteward.moe/content/Gentoo/yubikey-as-login-token.md

 ## The story

 It has been a while since [I got my Yubikey from Harry Chen]({filename}/General/meet-yubikey.md).
-Now that I'm back working on Gentoo, so time to explore functions of the Yubikey on Linux.
+Now that I'm back working on Gentoo, so it is time to explore functions of the Yubikey on Linux.
 Instead of just using the Yubikey as a OpenPGP card, its [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) function can serve more than simply logging you into Google.
 In this article, we'll show how to make the Yubikey a convenient and secure login token for Linux systems, enabling you to log into the system with a plug and a touch, and lock the session when the token is removed.

 ## U2F capability for PAM